 I, like most others, had a small fridge in my dorm room in college.
 I was beginning to develop anorexia, but hadn’t a clue at the time.
 I was eating less and less, and receiving all kinds of accolades for becoming thin.

 Never mind that that was pretty boundary-less behavior on his part.
 I don’t think I swallowed.
 I was instantly full of shame — for being seen as so very out of control.
-He was a nice guy and I’m sure it did look funny.

 It only made me want to have more control.